alem-platform/bootcamp-go/story12/btree_apply_by_level/README.md

 | ----------------------- |
 | `btree/applybylevel.go` |

+<p data-story-username="lascar123">And I will never agree to risk everything for just an idea of a scientist.
+But you know what?
+It is not for us to decide.
+It is for them, the people of the future.</p>

 # btree_apply_by_level

 Implement the `ApplyByLevel` method for the `BTree` structure to perform an action on each node at each level of the binary search tree.